paparrodop-anast/CEID/Languages Technology/README.md

 This repository contains the project of the course Languages Technology and was executed in collaboration with [Giannis Giannoudakis](https://github.com/giannoudak) and Fotis Hantzis.

-The goal of the first part of the project was to create an inverted index for 1000 texts taken from Wikipedia.
-In this index, which is in XML format, we submit a series of queries and we calculate the average search time.
-At first we implemented a tokenization process in every text in which all the elements of the texts were identified also with the help of the TreeTagger.
-Next we ended up to some ignored lemmas in which we eliminated from the process some elements like punctuation marks.
-So at that point we had achieved a vectorization of the texts.
+The main goal of the project was to develop an end-to-end text analysis pipeline for text analysis on a dataset containing 1000 articles taken from the Wikipedia.
+For that purpose, we implemented some basic NLP tasks (cleanup/tokenization, morphosyntactic analysis, PoS tagging, lemmatization) over the text collection, in order to build an inverted index (in a XML format).
+The index contains all resulted lemmas with their weight - calculated using the TF-IDF metric - for each text, in a way that it can be easily queried.